waldronlab/The-Art-of-Data-Science/README.md

 2. If you don't already have them, install R and RStudio following these [instructions](https://www.ics.uci.edu/~jutts/110/InstallingRandRStudio.pdf).

-3. Sign up for a GitHub account (also free) and clone this repository in RStudio.
+3. Sign up for a GitHub account (also free) and clone this repository (open membership) in RStudio.
 Don't know what that means?
 Follow this [tutorial](https://try.github.io/levels/1/challenges/1).
 The process in RStudio is documented [here](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) or there is a video [here](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-managing-part-2/).

 4. Join our Google Group (open membership) and sign up to recieve emails by visiting https://groups.google.com/d/forum/artofdatascience.